-O God, we have heard with our ears, Our fathers have told us the work that You did in their days, in the days of old.
+O God, we have heard with our ears.
+Our fathers have told us the work you did in their days, in the days of old.

 Game plans are based upon what worked against a particular team in the past.
 In short, your plan for the next game is really based upon what happened in previous games.
 The best guide for the future is often found in the past.
 For Christians, we look at the Bible to see how God acted in certain situations.
 At times, it should scare us, while at other times, we should find comfort in the Bible.
 God has revealed everything we need to know to live a life that is pleasing to Him and blessed by Him.
 Is your life based upon the Bible?